 - Your level of pain tolerance

 How many sessions to remove a tattoo?
-That depends on several factors, such as the color of the ink used.
+That depends on several factors, such as the colour of the ink used.
 Black is much easier to remove than light blue or yellow, for instance.

 People often say the process gets easier after each laser tattoo removal session.
 Not only is there less ink to remove later on, but they know what to expect, which relieves their fears about tattoo removal.

 How Tattoo Age Affects Laser Tattoo Removal Pain